Skip to content

 Method names are derived from operationId when available, with an Async suffix appended automatically.

-When a tag has a description, it is emitted as XML documentation on the generated tag property and sub-client class.
+When a tag includes a description, OpenApiWeaver emits it as XML documentation on the generated tag property and sub-client class.

 Typed request / response models